Elspex/skidfest/README.md

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcQhASOBffzSGTNDLg_K8-vZ55J8pJSeTfTmaw&usqp=CAU)

-# Third Person has been removed for bug reasons.

 # Welcome to Krunker Skidfest!

 Hey guys what's up!
 This is a Krunker.io hack that should probably be working for the next month, its pretty OP, having ESP, Aimbot, Auto Bhop, and everything else.
 All scrpits are created by me.